emintham/myblog/src/content/blog/comparison-its-effect-on-inner-peace-and-outer-deportment.md

 in modern times.
 While therapy (with the right therapist) excels at unearthing deeply rooted mental shortcuts, early adoption of mindfulness, self-awareness, and meditation can help you identify and uproot these habits before they take hold.
-Moreover, they do not require an external party to help you and requires no lengthy search process for the right fit.
+Moreover, they do not require an external party to help you and require no lengthy search process for the right fit.

 There are, however, other benefits to comparison.
 By comparing ourselves against the past, we can have a better sense of progress and achievement.
-We often look at a mountaintop in the distance, salivating at the prospective elation at scaling its summit, all while losing sight of the fact that we are already on a significant peak, the journey to which held its own vistas and trials, now perhaps taken for granted.
+We often look at a mountaintop in the distance, yearning for the prospective elation at scaling its summit, all while losing sight of the fact that we are already on a significant peak, the journey to which held its own vistas and trials, now perhaps taken for granted.
 Care, however, needs to be used in special cases.